Nagarc/docs.milagro.io-english/pairing-crypto-protocols.md

 As outlined in the previous section, Type-3 pairings were selected as they are the most efficient pairing and will work with non-supersingular pairing-friendly curves.

-These operate as $G_1$ x $G_2 \rightarrow G_T$, where $G_2$ is a particular group of points, again of the order $q$, but on a twisted elliptic curve defined over an extension which is a divisor of $k$.

 These curves can be constructed to be a near perfect fit at any required level of security <a href="#freeman-scott-teske">1</a>.
-The pairing protocols within the Milagro framework all work on a Type-3 pairing.

 One of the novel aspects of pairing-based cryptography is that deployed secrets are commonly represented as points on an elliptic curve, which are the result of multiplying a known point by a master secret $s$.